PHIA Fellowship Program

-ASLM has a number of projects currently underway that are funded with monies awarded by the CDC through the President’s Emergency Plan for AIDS Relief (PEPFAR).
-HHI was asked to collaborate as an implementing partner with ASLM, performing a number of functions to move projects forward in an efficient and streamlined manner.
+PHIA has a number of projects currently underway that are funded with monies awarded by the CDC through the President’s Emergency Plan for AIDS Relief (PEPFAR).
+HHI was asked to collaborate alongside IRESSEF as implementing partners on the PHIA project, performing a number of functions to move projects forward in an efficient and streamlined manner.

 The focus of this program is to deploy fellows in numerous African nations, collecting data to assess the impact of HIV in the areas of their study.
 The fellows will work with technical specialists from CDC.
 The goal is to collaboratively develop and implement a fellowship program that will help address immediate Population-Based HIV Impact Assessment (PHIA) needs in seven initial countries.

 Initial rollout: 20 fellows in seven countries – Malawi, Zambia, Uganda, Tanzania, Cameroon, Swaziland, Lesotho.